alexandergerber/courses-tsa/chapter2.md

 xp: 100
 ```

-We also learned that `DAX` is of class `xts`, which is an elaborate way of dealing with time series in R.
+The downloaded `DAX` dataset is of class `xts`, which is an elaborate way of dealing with time series in R.
 For our purposes it is enough to know that `xts` can handle irregular time series, which means time series with non-constant time increments.
 This is useful for stock data since we do not have observations for night hours and for e.g. weekends and holidays.
-However, in this course we will work on regular time series.
+However, in this course we will work on regular time series only.
 We can use the function `to.monthly()` to convert our series of daily data to monthly data.
 Since we get for each month of the year one observation, we can treat the newly generated series as a regular time series.

 `@instructions`
+- Use the function `class()` to make sure that `DAX`  is of class `xts`.
 - Convert `DAX` to a monthly series and assign it to the variable `DAX_monthly`.
 - Create a variable `close_monthly` with the monthly closing prices.
-- Plot `close_monthly`.
+- Plot `close_monthly` using the function `plot()`.

 `@hint`
-- Use head() to find out s

 `@pre_exercise_code`
 ```{r}